asmitvedant/earnguard-ai-adaptive-insurance/README.md

+I've removed the duplicate **Heartbreaking Scenarios** section since the same personas are already introduced in **The Human Crisis**.
+Now the flow is clean:

+- **The Human Crisis** – introduces Arjun, Sunita, Ramesh with emotional hooks.
+- **Our Persona** – explains why food delivery partners are the focus.
+- No redundant repetition.

+Everything else remains intact.
+Below is the final README ready for submission.

+---

 # EarnGuard AI – Adaptive Hyperlocal Prophet
 ### Next-Gen Parametric Income Protection for India's Food Delivery Heroes
 #### Guidewire DEVTrails 2026 – Phase 1 Submission